-Anyone with a FIRE System Transmitter Control Code (TCC) who is required to submit any information returns from above can e-File.
+Anyone with a FIRE System Transmitter Control Code (TCC) or IRIS Transmitter Control Code (TCC) who is required to submit any information returns from above can e-file.

-If you’re filing Form 1099-MISC, you can also e-File with your state if it participates in the Combined Federal/State Filing Program (CF/SF).
+If you’re filing Form 1099-MISC or Form 1099-NEC, you can also e-file with your state if it participates in the Combined Federal/State Filing Program (CF/SF).
 For more information about the program and filing 1099s with your state, check out the IRS’s CF/SF FAQs.

 How to e-File 1099 online

-To electronically file your 1099s, you must have software or a service provider that can create the file in the proper format.
-Keep in mind that a scanned or PDF copy of the form will not be accepted.
+You can e-file your 1099s with IRIS for free in the Taxpayer Portal.
+To electronically file your 1099s with the FIRE System, you must have software or a service provider that can create the file in the proper format (a scanned or PDF copy of the form will not be accepted).